 Average Time to Get Your DNA Test Results

-Every company on this list promises test results in 6-8 weeks after they receive a sample, except for MyHeritage DNA which claims 3-4 weeks.
+Every company on this list promises test results in anywhere from 2 to 8 weeks after they receive a sample.
 This can vary however and is influenced by demand and other factors.
 It is generally a good rule of thumb to anticipate that it will take 2-3 months for results once you order a test.
 This accounts for the time it takes for you (or your recipient) to receive the test, provide a sample, mail it back and for processing of your results.
+When uploading your raw DNA to one of these companies, your results are usually processed and made available fairly quickly, from a matter of minutes to just a few days.

 So which DNA test for ancestry research should I choose?